AAUW McLean Area Branch

 Our members have worked with schools in our community.
 For many years our members tutored at the Pimmit Alternative High School, and we have helped at a local elementary school’s Dimensions of Invention event by evaluating the students’ projects.
 We also partner with schools in our local community to encourage young women and girls to pursue educational opportunities related to STEM (Science, Technology, Engineering, and Math).

 Our branch works with AAUW of Virginia and the AAUW Action Fund Capitol Hill Lobby Corps to advocate for a large number of legislative issues affecting women and girls.
 We support the AAUW Legal Advocacy Fund, which supports women seeking judicial redress for gender discrimination in higher education and in the work place.

 Our monthly programs (September thru May) feature recognized speakers and panels who provide the latest information and insight on a wide variety of subjects of interest to AAUW members.
-In addition to regular evening and daytime branch programs, we gather for a holiday luncheon in December and a branch celebration dinner in May.
+In addition to regular evening and daytime branch programs, we gather for a holiday luncheon in December and a branch celebration luncheon or dinner in May.
 All of our meetings are open to the public.
 Please join us.

 Members enjoy a variety of small groups that satisfy many interests.
 Branch activities include two book discussion groups, a current events discussion group, a foreign affairs discussion group, and a daytime bridge group.

 Our members enjoy two publications to keep up with AAUW state and branch activities.
 The Virginia Vision is published three times a year, and the McLean Area Branch News is produced monthly for nine months.